The Call of the Ocean: Varkala

 This little village is enchanting.
 With the smell of the ocean, the salt in my hair and the sun-kissed tone in my skin, now I feel at home.

-8 thoughts on “The Call of the Ocean: Varkala
+8 responses to “The Call of the Ocean: Varkala”

 Lovely blog just stumbled upon from a link from PaintedStork.
 I wasnted to ask if I may the name of the accomodation that you stayed in Odayam beach.
 I am planning to visit Kerala in Feb next year with my wife, a 3 year old (we live in Birmingham Uk) and my parents who live in Kolkata.
 Good with your travels and work in India.
 I have travelled in Kerala before and stayed in Fort Cochin, Munnar, Alleppey and Kovalam but Varkala sounds nicer and quiter.
 Many Thanks.